The St. Louis Regional Data Alliance is led by a dynamic team of data nerds, entrepreneurs, and community organizers.

 Ben works to develop and build regional data capacity, with a particular focus on health and social services data.
 He has spent his entire career working with healthcare data in multiple capacities across a variety of settings, from academia to nonprofit to corporate managed care.
 He spent 8 years as Director of Research & Technology at Nurses for Newborns Foundation and over 8 years at Washington University in St. Louis in various roles ranging from statistical analyst, IRB member and Center Manager of the Public Health Data & Training Center within the Institute for Public Health.
 Ben has extensive experience with program and outcomes evaluation, biostatistics, data visualization, data training and education.
 He holds a master’s degree in public health from Saint Louis University, with a joint concentration in biostatistics and epidemiology.

-Liz Deichmann is a graduate research assistant at the Community Innovation and Action Center conducting research and analysis.
+Liz Deichmann recently transitioned from a graduate research assistant at the Community Innovation and Action Center conducting research and analysis to the RDA’s Data and Research Manager.
 Currently, she is pursing a Doctorate in Political Science from the University of Missouri—St. Louis with an interest in research methodology, the nonprofit sector, and cultural policy.
 Liz holds a Master of Public Policy Administration and BA in Art History and is a co-founder of Midwest Artist Project Services, a fiscal sponsor and arts services nonprofit.

 COMMUNITY ENGAGEMENT DATA FELLOWS

-The RDA recently hired a killer cohort of Community Engagement Data Fellows to explore how the St. Louis region “listens at scale” to community voice and priorities.
+The RDA previously hired a killer cohort of Community Engagement Data Fellows to explore how the St. Louis region “listens at scale” to community voice and priorities.

 Phylicia Bediako, PhD is currently pursuing an MSW in Violence and Injury Prevention with a special focus on adolescents and young adults at the Brown School.
 Her interests are in trauma healing, trauma-informed care, coaching, consulting, and capacity-building.
 As a Community Engagement Data Fellow, she hopes to help organizations and community initiatives develop and adopt trauma-informed practices and approaches, especially in their research and data efforts.
 Phylicia earned her dual-title doctorate degree in Health Policy and Administration and Demography from the Pennsylvania State University.
 Her research focused on sexual and reproductive health needs of socioeconomically disadvantaged populations in the US and Africa.
 As a graduate student, she learned to use person-centered, variable-centered, and systems science approaches to understand these topics from multiple perspectives.
 Prior to starting the MSW, she was a postdoctoral fellow at New York University, where she studied behavioral health needs and substance use issues in vulnerable adolescents.